 An objective of the HCP monitoring is to determine the continued occupancy of the MMCAs and Reserves.
-In 2018, the AV survey results show continued murrelet occupancy in both surveyed Reserves and in 2 of the 4 MMCAs (Table 1, Figure 3a).
-This 2018 result is similar to previous years for both the Reserves and the MMCAs, although 2017 was the first year since the monitoring effort began that one of the Reserves (HRSP) did not exhibit occupancy.
+In 2019, the AV survey results show continued murrelet occupancy in both surveyed Reserves and in 3 of the 4 MMCAs (Table 1, Figure 3a).
+This 2019 result is similar to previous years for both the Reserves and the MMCAs, although 2017 was the first year since the monitoring effort began that one of the Reserves (HRSP) did not exhibit occupancy.
 Typically, both Reserves and the Allen Creek MMCA have at least one site with observations of occupancy.
 In contrast, observations of murrelets exhibiting occupied behaviors at some MMCAs, e.g. Shaw Gift, Cooper Mill, and Bell Lawrence, have been consistently difficult to obtain over time.
+Shaw Gift was the only MMCA that that did not have a survey with occupied behavior in 2019.

 There is no current explanation for the inconsistent nature of these occupied observations, or the lack thereof.
 Reduced visibility at several survey stations due to growth of vegetation is likely a factor.
-Similar to previous results, there were low numbers of AV detections at Bell Lawrence, Cooper Mill, and Shaw-Gift in 2018 (Table 1).
+Similar to previous results, there were low numbers of AV detections at Bell Lawrence, Cooper Mill, and Shaw-Gift in 2019 (Table 1).
 Observation of occupied behavior at these sites appears to be a very opportunistic event.
-However, there continues to be relatively high radar counts at the sites covering these MMCAs (Table 2).
+For example, occupied behavior was observed at HM2302 for the first time since 2007.
+However, there continues to be relatively high radar counts at the sites covering these MMCAs, with the exception of Bell Lawrence (Table 2).
 The inconsistent nature of occupancy detections, and of AV detections in general, points out the limitations of AV surveys in which daily variation and changes in conditions at a survey site (e.g. surrounding vegetation), can influence the ability to detect murrelets and their behaviors.